MicrosoftDocs/azure-docs/articles/blockchain/service/ethereum-logic-app.md

 ---
-title: How to use the Ethereum blockchain connector with Azure Logic Apps
+title: How to use the Ethereum Blockchain connector with Azure Logic Apps
-description: How to use the Ethereum blockchain connector with Azure Logic Apps to trigger smart contract functions and respond to smart contract events.
+description: How to use the Ethereum Blockchain connector with Azure Logic Apps to trigger smart contract functions and respond to smart contract events.
 services: azure-blockchain
 keywords:
 author: PatAltimore